hswick/falsebyte-carbon-voting/README.md

   - Tradeoff: Creates risk for voting system and means users have to give up their tokens for a period of time.
 * Snapshot:
   - Solution: Take snapshots of all voter token balances at each block.
 MiniMe.
-  - Tradeoff: Even with optimizations done by MiniMe could have trouble scaling.
-In the case of there being a lot of voters who are changing their token balances a lot, there would be a lot of data being stored in the MiniMe snapshots.
-Also transferring MiniMe tokens costs about 2x more than a regular ERC20 token.
+  - Tradeoff: Users are forced to wrap their tokens in another token.
+Even with optimizations, MiniMe can still have trouble scaling.
+If there was a case with voters changing their votes a lot, then there would be a lot of data to be stored for each snapshot.
+Also, transferring MiniMe tokens costs about 2x more than a regular ERC20 token.
 * Carbon Voting:
   - Solution: Voters emit an event which is counted offchain.
 No locking and no snapshots.
   - Tradeoff: Results can not be used on chain.